-When he was five months old, Gevorg, a baby from Masis in Armenia, was referred to Day care center Rays of Hope by a pediatrician at the Arabkir Medical Center.
+When he was just a baby from Masis in Armenia at five months old, he was referred to the daycare center Rays of Hope by a pediatrician at the Arabkir Medical Center.

-Day care center Rays of Hope is a Perkins Model Program.
+Rays of Hope is a Perkins Model Program.
 It has received support and training from Perkins for many years.
-Recently it became a Support Center, providing professional support for Inclusive Schools.
+Recently, it became a support center, providing professional support for inclusive schools.

 Unable to sit on his own, having trouble using his vision, and failing to reach many developmental milestones, he presented a big challenge to his family.
-As is frequently the case with children with significant disabilities, Gevorg’s mother was under tremendous pressure from family members to place him in an orphanage.
+This is frequently the case with children with significant disabilities.
+Gevorg’s mother was under tremendous pressure from family members to place him in an orphanage.

-So she brought Gevorg to Rays of Hope.
-It was a last attempt to keep him out of an institution, since that is the only program that made referrals from hospitals possible.
+Bringing Gevorg to Ray of Hope was a last attempt to keep him out of an institution, since that is the only program that made referrals from hospitals possible.